Saraelnoby/ACAD-Lock/README.md

 # ACAD-Lock
-AutoCAD script for locking down a drawing in native format so it can be supplied and reviewd, but not stolen from.
+AutoCAD script for locking down a drawing in native format so it can be supplied and reviewed, but not stolen from.
 (Not including line tracing the whole thing (which can always be done anyway)).

 ## Installation
 Edit your existing acad.lsp file to include the .lsp in this package, or create yourself a new one with the below: